 What drove the change in MBA rankings this year?

 It is important to note that the Financial Times updated its ranking methodology this year.
-These rankings now include alumni evaluation of their school’s environmental, social and governance (ESG) teaching to the ESG rank.
-The school’s carbon footprint is also taken into account this year.
 Find out more about the Financial Times criteria here.

-While these rankings provide beneficicial information to MBA hopefuls, they should be taken with a grain of salt.
-Havard Business School’s drop to #11, for example, is not likely to change HBS’s desirability.
-However, seeing a broader list of schools move in and out of the top 20, reconfirms that many MBA candidates can be served by looking outside of the traditional M7 as they develop their school lists.
+While these rankings provide beneficial information to MBA hopefuls, they should be taken with a grain of salt.
+Harvard Business School’s drop to #13, for example, is not likely to change HBS’s desirability.
+However, the broader list of schools moving in and out of the top 20 reconfirms that many MBA candidates can be served by looking outside of the traditional M7 as they develop their school lists.

 See below for more tips from Personal MBA Coach on how to use MBA rankings.